tkeller/angular-seed/README.md

 * **css/_pre** - Starter files for [SASS](http://sass-lang.com/), [SCSS](http://sass-lang.com/), [LESS](http://lesscss.org/) and [Stylus](http://learnboost.github.com/stylus/).
 Whichever you might prefer.
 * **js/_pre** - All js files built in CoffeeScript.
 * **js/original** - Original js files.
 In the event you want to use others, but not CoffeeScript.
   I would recommend reverting your js files back to the originals.
-For consistency.

 - Hope you like it.
 If its not your cup of tea.
 Make sure to head back to [AngularJS on GitHub](https://github.com/angular/angular-seed/) for the original!
 ****